webiny/AnalyticsDb/README.md

 $result = $qb->getStats(QueryBuilder::STATS_GROUPBY_MONTH);
 ```

-To query dimensions, you use the `getDimension` method, like so:
+To query dimensions, use the `getDimension` method, like so:

 ```php
 $qb = $analytics->getQueryBuilder('revenue', 0, DateHelper::rangeQ1());